sinelaw/sinelaw.github.io/blog/md/infernu.md

 # Revisiting Infernu's Type System - a Safe Subset of JavaScript

-Back in 2015 - already 10 years ago - I built [Infernu](https://github.com/sinelaw/infernu), an experimental project to create static type checking, with type inference, for JavaScript.
-I started working on it before TypeScript was announced.
-The project was born from my frustrations while working on frontend code.
-As soon as I stopped working on frontend I essentially abandonded this effort to focus on other things.

-I never documented the type system in a clear and concise way, so I decided to give it a shot.

-Infernu is unique in that a legal program is **valid JavaScript** without any transpilation needed.
+Infernu is a type checker for JavaScript.
+It is unique in that a legal program is **valid JavaScript** without any transpilation needed.
 The type checker inferred types and checked them without any annotations or special syntax.
 I did plan to add type annotations via comments for readability and limiting polymorphism when desired, but I don't think I ever got to that.

 ## Introduction